WMI-PPT/Project-of-Master-Vit-co-occurrence-matrices-/project_Radiolung/README.md

 .npz files: Each VOI’s GLCM tensor, stored in the co-occurrence matrices/ folder glcm_vit_data.csv: A CSV file listing .npz file paths and associated labels (0 for benign, 1 for malignant)

 3_2.
-For the Calculate 3D the co-occurrence matrix.py
+For the Calculate 3D the co-occurrence matrix

-This repository provides a simple Python script to extract 3D Gray-Level Co-occurrence Matrix (GLCM) features from volumetric VOI (Volume of Interest) data stored in .nii.gz files.
-The script uses nibabel to load 3D medical image volumes in NIfTI format, quantizes grayscale values into a fixed number of levels (default is 32), and computes 3D GLCMs in 13 spatial directions to capture texture relationships.
-The normalized GLCM tensor is then saved as a compressed .npz file for further analysis.
-The script requires Python 3.7+ and the libraries numpy and nibabel, which can be installed via pip install numpy nibabel.
-To use, prepare your input .nii.gz VOI file, modify the input/output paths in the script or call the main(input_path, output_path) function directly, and run the script.
-The output is a .npz file containing a 3D GLCM tensor of shape (num_levels, num_levels, 13), where num_levels is the number of quantization levels (default 32) and 13 is the number of 3D directions.
-The current implementation uses simple nested loops and may be slow on large volumes; future improvements could include vectorization or parallelization for better performance.
+① custom_glcm.py
+Extends PyRadiomics RadiomicsGLCM class.
+Overrides _calculateMatrix method to save the raw GLCM matrix (self.glcm_raw_matrix) during feature extraction.

+② extract_glcm_batch.py
+Loads VOI and mask pairs from specified directories.
+Extracts GLCM features and raw matrices using CustomGLCM.
+Saves raw GLCM matrix to .npy files.
+Generates a summary CSV for all processed data.

+These two codes are based on PyRadiomics and implement a custom extraction of 3D gray-level co-occurrence matrix (GLCM) features.
+They support extracting the raw GLCM matrix from 3D medical images and batch processing multiple volumes of interest (VOIs) along with their corresponding masks.
+They inherit PyRadiomics’ GLCM class and extend it to extract and save the raw GLCM matrix.
+Support batch processing of VOI and mask files in NIfTI format.
+Save the extracted raw GLCM matrices as .npy files for convenient further analysis.
+Automatically generate an index CSV file that contains paths and results for all processed files.
+Support 3D GLCM extraction, with the option to switch between 2D or 3D modes as needed.
+All output results have the shape (1, 32, 32, 13), where 1 represents the distance, 32 is the number of gray levels, and 13 corresponds to the 13 directions.